apalvai/CarND-Behavioral-Cloning-P3/README.md

 ###Model Architecture and Training Strategy

 ####1.
 Used Convolutional neural network based off of NVIDIA's architecture
-I chose Convolutional Neural Network to clone the driving behavior as it can learn different features of the environment without needing too many parameters.

-It consists of 5 convolutional layers followed by 4 fully connected layers with ELU activation and 2 layers of Dropout.
+My model consists of 5 convolutional layers followed by 4 fully connected layers with ELU activation and 2 layers of Dropout.
 This model performs pretty well for the behavioral cloning task of driving around Track1.

+I chose Convolutional Neural Network(CNN) to clone the driving behavior as it can learn different features of the environment without needing too many parameters.
+CNNs are particular useful when dealing with images as they allow us to optimize the architecture which in-turn will result in lesser number of parameters.
+Nvidia's architecture seemed liked a balance once between using too many layers (over-fitting) versus very few layers (under-fitting).
+I have employed initial convolution layer for model to chose color space[2].
+I used ELU activation function (with alpha=0.001), as it seemed to allow model to learn faster with better accuracy than the other ones like RELU, Leaky RELU.
+To avoid over-fitting and make it more generalized, i've added 2 layers of Dropout with 0.5 probability.
+With this network i've achieved a training loss of ~0.267 after 7 epochs.

 Convolutional Layer: 3, 1, 1
 Convolutional Layer: 24, 5, 5